Enhanced negative capacitance in La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ ferroelectric capacitor from tuning of bias voltage pulse: Results and Discussion

-To explain this remarkable dependence of transient negative capacitance on bias voltage pulse profile and correlation with domain switching kinetics and shape of the $P-V$ hysteresis loop, we point out that in a multidomain ferroelectric capacitor different domain switching pathways could be triggered by varying the bias voltage pulse profile.
-In the PZT systems, earlier work \cite{Gao} has shown that presence of 90$^o$ domain walls could induce complicated path of domain switching which requires higher bias voltage.
+To explain this remarkable dependence of transient negative capacitance on bias voltage pulse profile and correlation with domain switching kinetics and shape of the $P-V$ hysteresis loop, we point out that the switching of ferroelectric domains involves both nucleation and growth of reverse domains and free energy landscape (i.e., energy barrier between the switched states) \cite{Li}.
+While the nucleation is governed by defect centers, the free energy landscape is determined by the structural aspects and types of domains.
+Variation of bias voltage results in variation of the switching timescale as well as the pathway of switching.
+For instance, in the PZT systems, earlier work \cite{Gao} has shown that the presence of 90$^o$ ferroelastic domain walls could induce complicated path of domain switching which requires higher bias voltage.
 It has also been pointed out \cite{Xu} that application of different bias voltage pulse profile results in different domain configuration (in other words, different ``switched" states).
 Intrinsically, the domain switching is associated with crystallographic transition and different switching pathways are associated with different energy barrier \cite{Beckman}.
 The energy barrier also depends on the strain of the sample \cite{Beckman}.
 For other ferroelectrics too, tracking of structural transition during domain switching yields the sequence of crystallographic structures emerged and transitions during the intermediate state of ``switching"; the energy barrier for such transitions has also been determined \cite{Lee,Bdikin,Zhang,Fennie,Zhao,Britson,Franzbach,Heron}.
-These results point out that (i) by varying the bias voltage amplitude and timescale it is possible to induce different domain switching pathways and (ii) since each pathway is associated with a specific energy barrier, the one with minimum energy barrier is thermodynamically favorable.
-The variation of specific negative capacitance as well as shape of the $P-V$ hysteresis loop with bias voltage pulse profile, therefore, reflects the influence of pulse-profile driven variation in the domain switching pathways.
-The pathway with minimum energy barrier results in maximum transient negative capacitance and minimum radius of curvature of $P-V$ loop at $V_C$.
+All these results point out that (i) by varying the bias voltage amplitude and timescale it is possible to induce different domain switching pathways and (ii) since each pathway is associated with a specific energy barrier, the one with minimum energy barrier is thermodynamically favorable.
+The variation of specific negative capacitance as well as shape of the $P-V$ hysteresis loop with bias voltage pulse amplitude and timescale could, therefore, possibly due to variation in the domain switching pathways.